orthorhombic/uSGP30/README.rst

 This is a MicroPython fork of the Adafruit CircuitPython SGP30 library (https://github.com/adafruit/Adafruit_CircuitPython_SGP30).
 The library is designed to interface with a SGP30 module / breakout board over I2C, and retrieve Total Volatile Organic Compounds (TVOC) and Equivalent Carbon Dioxide (CO2eq) readings.

+This driver has removed the original Adafruit library's dependency on the adafruit_bus_device.i2c_device module, and supports MicroPython's native i2c implementation directly.
+It has also widened support for SGP30 commands not present in the original library.

 So far, it has been tested only with ESP32 MicroPython firmware.

 .. image:: docs/pimoroni_sgp30.JPG